I love listening to podcasts when I am in the car or exercising. How can I find a good one about addiction recovery?

 Yes!
 In fact, on The Rehab Podcast, there have been many guests who have discussed spiritual topics.
-For example, Anna Yusim, M.D., the author of the best-selling book, “The Science of Spirituality”, has been a guest.
-More recently, near death experience (NDE) expert and neurosurgeon, Eben Alexander, M.D., has been on the program.
-Additionally, many other guests have been on the program who have spoken extensively on the topic of spiritualism and addiction recovery.
+For example, Anna Yusim, M.D., the author of the best-selling book, “The Science of Spirituality,” has been a guest.
+More recently, near-death experience (NDE) expert and neurosurgeon, Eben Alexander, M.D., has been on the program.
+Additionally, many other guests have been on the program who has spoken extensively on the topic of spiritualism and addiction recovery.

 What is best, audio or video podcasts?

 Both are excellent ways to take in podcasts!
 Audio is good for exercising or driving because you will want to focus on those activities.
 When you are free to look, a video podcast is great to see the people who are speaking.